Keonapang/protein-binder-design/README.md

 ![NVIDIA VM settings](docs/NVIDIA_VM.png)

-2.Click **"Deploy Launchable"** and **"Go to Instance Page"**.
+2. Click **"Deploy Launchable"** and **"Go to Instance Page"**.
 Wait ~10 minutes for VM to start

-3.Enter the VM, then drag and drop the AlphaFold2 .pdb files from **step (2)** into your workspace
+3. Enter the VM, then drag and drop the AlphaFold2 .pdb files from **step (2)** into your workspace

-4.Start a new terminal session by clicking the "+" button at the top right.
+4. Start a new terminal session by clicking the "+" button at the top right.

-5.An **NGC Personal API Key** is required to download and run any NVIDIA NIMs.
+5. An **NGC Personal API Key** is required to download and run any NVIDIA NIMs.
 If this is your first time, [generate](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara/containers/bionemo-framework) it once and store it for future use.

 ```bash
     export NGC_CLI_API_KEY=<enter-key>